 - Seattle Coffee Works

-Most of them have multiple locations around the city so you can search which one is the most convenient for you to visit.
+Most of them have multiple locations around the city, so you can search for which one is most convenient for you to visit.
 Whether you have one day around Seattle or spend three days in Seattle, you’ll want to check out at least a few of these.

-If you’re looking for bags to bring home or get delivered, my favorite right now is Onda Origins.
-They don’t have a storefront, but serve in local restaurants or directly to consumers via their online shop.
+If you’re looking for bags to bring home or buy for Seattle souvenirs, my favorite right now is Onda Origins.
+They don’t have a storefront but serve in local restaurants or directly to consumers via their online shop.

 Ok, beer and wine aren’t technically food, but the brewery and wine scene are so strong in Seattle that it’d be unfair not to say anything.

 It’s also common for someone you meet to be a homebrewer.
 Brewing is just in this city’s DNA, so it’s hard to pick the best breweries in Seattle.

-There are so many good ones serving everything from IPAs to Belgian-style ales.
+There are so many good craft beers to try, including everything from IPAs to Belgian-style ales.
 Some of my favorite breweries are in the Ballard neighborhood.

 You can take a Seattle brewery crawl or visit my favorite, Obec Brewing, for their Belgian Dubbel.
 Another great place is Holy Mountain Brewing, a place that will impress even the most intense beer lovers.

-There are also many kid-friendly Seattle breweries, so make sure to check them out when you’re with the family.
+There are also many kid-friendly Seattle brewpubs, so make sure to check them out when you’re with the family.

 If you work your way down this list, you’ll have eaten just about all the foods Seattle is famous for.
 While you eat your way around the city, keep an eye out for dishes that include apples or cherries, two of the biggest crops in Washington that our state is famous for.

 This post was in collaboration with Adria Saracino, the founder of The Emerald Palate, a food and travel blog that offers self-guided Seattle food tours and tips for discovering the best flavors, makers, and adventures in the Pacific Northwest.